Swift River (Ware River tributary)

 The Swift River is a river in Massachusetts, United States.
 It has an east branch, a west branch, and a middle branch.
 It is a tributary of the Ware River.
 Part of it is dammed in the Swift River Valley to form the Quabbin Reservoir serving Boston and Eastern Massachusetts.
-Several towns were lost when the reservoir was constructed and filled.
+Several towns were destroyed when the reservoir was constructed and filled.